-- Example: Related case is Arumugan Vs Dorai Singh.
-In this case A is a money lender and B is a minor.
-A contract of loan gets formed between them before repayment of loan, B becomes a major and upon money lender`s request, B executes another deed in support of debt which is taken during minority.
-Upon his failure from A files a Suit on the basis of second deed which is given after attaining majority.
+- Example: A related case is Arumugan Vs Dorai Singh.
+In this case, A is a moneylender, and B is a minor.
+A contract of loan gets formed between them before repayment of the loan, B becomes a major and upon money lender`s request, B executes another deed in support of debt which is taken during the minority.
+Upon his failure from A files a Suit on the basis of the second deed which is given after attaining majority.
 Court decides that the Second bond also is not Valid because it is just ratification of Minor Contract.

-- Example: Related case is Sadiq Ali Khan Vs Jaikishore.
-In this case A and B are moneylender and minor respectively.
-Upon A`s suggestion, the minor executes a deed saying that he (B) is a major and thus obtains loan.
+- Example: A related case is Sadiq Ali Khan Vs Jaikishore.
+In this case, A and B are moneylender and minor respectively.
+Upon A`s suggestion, the minor executes a deed saying that he (B) is a major and thus obtains a loan.
 Thereafter a Suit is filed for recovery.
-Court decides that the situation is out of applicability of Estoppel principle and hence a chance is given to B to prove his minority.
+Court decides that the situation is out of the applicability of Estoppel principle and hence a chance is given to B to prove his minority.

 - Example: A case on this point is Lesly Vs Sheele.
-In this case A is a money lender and B is minor.
-A minor, convinces the money lender that he is a major and thus obtains loan.
+In this case, A is a moneylender, and B is minor.
+A minor convinces the moneylender that he is a major and thus obtains a loan.
 Here a minor has committed fraud.
-It should be noted that is matter of money.
-Hence the suit filed by money tender for recovery, is dismissed.
+It should be noted that it is a matter of money.
+Hence the suit filed by money tender for recovery is dismissed.

 Minor as Share Holder: Obtaining shares in a Company – is also a Contract.
-(It is known that prospectus is invitation to make offer, share application is offer and Allotment is acceptance.)
-Therefore minor cannot attain membership in a company.
-But by obtaining fully paid up shares on the basis of transfer, minor can get share holder ship in a Company.
+(It is known that prospectus is an invitation to make an offer, share application is offer and Allotment is acceptance.)
+Therefore minors cannot attain membership in a company.
+But by obtaining fully paid up shares on the basis of transfer, the minor can get shareholder ship in a Company.

-Minor as Agent: A minor can act as an agent according to the provision of law of agency principle should have capacity to contract.
-But no emphasis is seen with regard to agent`s capacity to Contract.
-Whenever agent enters into a Contract in his capacity as agent, It is implied that the Contract is made by principle himself.
+Minor as Agent: A minor can act as an agent according to the provision of the law of agency principle should have the capacity to contract.
+But no emphasis is seen with regard to the agent`s capacity to contract.
+Whenever an agent enters into a Contract in his capacity as agent, It is implied that the Contract is made by principle himself.
 So minor can act as an agent.

-- Example: Related case is Polaram Vs Ayubkhan.
-In this case A is a law practitioner and B is a minor.
-A contract gets formed according to which A has to safe-guard B`s property for certain consideration from B. Afterwards B comes across default in paying remuneration to A. Court decides that though it is minor Contract, it is Valid because it is made for necessaries.
+- Example: The related case is Polaram Vs Ayubkhan.
+In this case, A is a law practitioner and B is a minor.
+A contract gets formed according to which A has to safeguard B`s property for certain consideration from B. Afterwards B comes across default in paying remuneration to A. Court decides that though it is a minor Contract, it is Valid because it is made for necessaries.

 Minor and Parents: To Contracts made by minors, their parents are not answerable.
-Other party to the Contract cannot proceed against minor`s parents to obtain consideration concern.
+Other parties to the Contract cannot proceed against the minor`s parents to obtain consideration concern.